What Went Wrong At SmileDirectClub?

 Can you get your money back from SmileDirectClub?

-Dr Kahng believes that bypassing regular, in-person checkups means that at-home dental aligner “patients” are not patients at all — they are merely paying customers.
-“Patients are legally protected,” says Dr Kahng.
+Dr. Kahng believes that bypassing regular, in-person checkups means that at-home dental aligner “patients” are not patients at all — they are merely paying customers.
+“Patients are legally protected,” says Dr. Kahng.
 “Customers are not.”
 To that end, Kirsty — like thousands of others — has no idea what her rights are.
 Though SmileDirectClub was based in the US, it operated worldwide, including the UK, Canada, Australia and New Zealand.
 Therefore, consumer laws and regulations are likely to differ across countries.
-Dunham, who is based in the UK, tells R29 that customers who had not received all they paid for will now be entitled to a refund, but there’s a catch.
+Lawyer and consumer expert Dean Dunham, who is based in the UK, tells R29 that customers who had not received all they paid for will now be entitled to a refund, but there’s a catch.
 “Unfortunately, they will join a long queue as a ‘creditor’ and will only receive their money if funds are available to distribute, which is highly unlikely,” he says.

 AdvertisementADVERTISEMENT